rji-futures-lab/advanced-data-journalism/semester-schedule.md

 ## Wed, Jan 29

-In-class:
+In-class (led by James):
 - Discuss what Python is and why we are using it
 - Introduce DataCamp
 - Do a couple of assignments

 Out-of-class:
-- Do the remaining assignments in the [Introduction to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science) course
+- Complete three chapters of DataCamp's [Introduction to Python: Python Basics](https://www.datacamp.com/courses/intro-to-python-for-data-science) course (3 hours):
+    - Python Basics
+    - Python Lists
+    - Functions and Packages

 ## Mon, Feb 3